 Recently, I introduced a new feature called “teachable trans history,” designed to make it easier for community educators, activists, scholars, and classroom teachers to share transgender history.
 I am compiling primary sources, videos, and other resources you can use to bring transgender history to life.
 This time, I’m covering Sylvia Rivera.

-First things first: huge thanks to Reina Gossett: You’ll find that most of the links below trace back to Reina Gossett, a brilliant Black trans woman activist, artist, and historian.
-Without Reina’s work to “liberate” the archive by making primary sources publicly available, I might not have been able to read about Rivera in her own words.
-Reina doesn’t get the credit or support she deserves, so please link to her website and look out for opportunities to financially support her.
-Reina: sincerely, thank you.
+First things first: huge thanks to Tourmaline: You’ll find that most of the links below trace back to Tourmaline, a brilliant Black trans woman activist, artist, and historian.
+Without Tourmaline’s work to “liberate” the archive by making primary sources publicly available, I might not have been able to read about Rivera in her own words.
+Tourmaline doesn’t get the credit or support they deserve, so please link to their website and look out for opportunities to financially support them.
+Tourmaline: sincerely, thank you.
 Being able to ‘know’ Sylvia through the sources you found and distributed transformed my life.

 Why teach about Sylvia Rivera: